rajayonin/dotfiles/README.md

 .\pwsh.ps1
 ```

-To update config files after dependencies are already installed:
+To update config files w/out installing dependencies:
 ```powershell
 .\pwsh.ps1 update
 ```

+> [!NOTE]
+> This script creates symbolic links, so it should only be run again on a
+> machine if a new application is added.

 ## Fonts